 Day 6 Zion National Park

-What began as a windswept desert 180-million-years ago, time slowly compressed the sand into the Navajo Sandstone that rises up 2000 feet today.
-The sandstone dominates Zion National Park with its bold rock formations craved by a mostly tame Virgin River.
+What began as a windswept desert 180 million years ago, time slowly compressed the sand into the Navajo Sandstone that rises 2000 feet today.
+The sandstone dominates Zion National Park with its bold rock formations, craved by a mostly tame Virgin River.
 With reoccurring floods, water sculpted the canyon with the eye of an artist.

 What to do in Zion National Park

-The Lower Emerald Pool Trail offers 1.2-mile (1.9 km) paved round-trip hike to a 100-foot water fall, right across from the Zion Lodge.
+The Lower Emerald Pool Trail offers a 1.2-mile (1.9 km) paved round-trip hike to a 100-foot waterfall right across from the Zion Lodge.
 Or try the Riverside Walk at the Temple of Sinawava shuttle stop.
-I found a wheelchair accessible 2.2-mile (3.5 km) roundtrip trail from the Virgin River to the Narrows.
+I found a wheelchair-accessible 2.2-mile (3.5 km) roundtrip trail from the Virgin River to the Narrows.

 Zion National Park offers guided one-hour and three-hour horseback rides.
 Or take a guided scenic tour aboard a bus to see all the photo-worthy sights.

-Note: The popular Angels Landing Trail requires timed entry tickets available via lottery.
+Note: The popular Angels Landing Trail requires timed entry tickets, which are available via lottery.
 This is for the chain section only.

 Where to Stay in Zion National Park

-Inside of the park, Zion Lodge offers a main building that sits on the spot of the original lodge that burned in the 1960s.
-Modern hotel rooms and historic western cabins from the 1930s flank the lodge building that houses a restaurant, a café, a coffee bar, a gift shop and an outdoor patio.
+Inside the park, Zion Lodge offers a main building that sits on the spot of the original lodge, which burned in the 1960s.
+Modern hotel rooms and historic western cabins from the 1930s flank the lodge building, which houses a restaurant, a café, a coffee bar, a gift shop and an outdoor patio.

 Getting to Zion National Park

-Zion National Park uses shuttles to get visitors around the park.
-Find two different routes, the Zion Canyon Shuttle and the Springdale Shuttle, from the nearby town of Springdale.
-Parking is limited in the park especially during the summer and popular weekends.
+Zion National Park uses shuttles to transport visitors around the park.
+From the nearby town of Springdale, you can find two different routes, the Zion Canyon Shuttle and the Springdale Shuttle.
+Parking is limited in the park, especially during the summer and popular weekends.

 If a week is all you have, head back to Las Vegas.
-Or if time allows, head to the North Rim of Grand Canyon National Park.
+If time allows, visit the North Rim of Grand Canyon National Park.

 Kids in National Parks

-Earn a free souvenir at each of Utah’s national park sites with the Junior Ranger Program.
-Grab a booklet at the visitor center and explore the park.
+With the Junior Ranger Program, kids can earn a free souvenir at each of Utah’s national park sites.
+They can also grab a booklet at the visitor center and explore the park.

 After completing the required activities, turn the Junior Ranger booklet into a park ranger.
 After a short review of what’s important in the park, kids raise their hands and recite the Junior Ranger Oath.